-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: October 2018

-Atmospheric, insanely well-detailed and widely regarded as a landmark in terms of open-world game design, Red Dead Redemption 2 is an amazing world to immerse yourself in.
-The game is set in a fictionalized environment based on the Western, Midwestern and Southern United States of 1899.
+Atmospheric, insanely well-detailed, and widely regarded as a landmark in terms of open-world game design, Red Dead Redemption 2 is a masterpiece.
+The game is set in a fictionalized environment based on the Western, Midwestern, and Southern United States of 1899.
 The world maps are huge, as the setting is meant to span the entirety of five fictional American states.
-In Red Dead Redemption 2, your exploits as outlaw Arthur Morgan take place across an array of environments, from sweeping valleys, mountain wildernesses and cattle towns to lake, bayous and port towns, to name a few.
-This is one of the most gorgeous action adventure games, set in an incredible world which really needs to be seen to be believed.
+In Red Dead Redemption 2, your exploits as outlaw Arthur Morgan take place across an array of environments, from sweeping valleys, mountain wildernesses, and cattle towns to lake, bayous, and port towns, to name a few.
+This is one of the most gorgeous action-adventure games, and it needs to be seen to be believed.

 #2 Horizon Forbidden West